nomopix/DataScienceND-Udacity/AirBnB-BCN/README.md

 ### Chosen Data set: Barcelona AirBnB provided on July 2019

-I decided to choose the Barcelona <a href="http://insideairbnb.com/get-the-data.html">AirBnB dataset</a> (with the help of the course's menthor as I couldn't decide!) mainly because I studied there (quite a while ago) and it'd be a really interesting dataset which I could relate to.
+I decided to choose the Barcelona <a href="http://insideairbnb.com/get-the-data.html">AirBnB dataset</a> (with the help of the course's menthor as I couldn't decide!) mainly because I lived there (quite a while ago) and it'd be a really interesting dataset which I could relate to.

 ### Files
 * AirBnB-BCN-July2019Extract-Analysis jupyter notebook